Train track at sunset

 You can get travel insurance in the Netherlands

-If you are registered in the BRP and have health insurance, you can usually purchase travel insurance.
-Please note that the conditions for taking out travel insurance may vary from one insurance company to another.
-If you want to take out travel insurance, contact the insurance company of your choice for the specific conditions.
+and have Dutch health insurance, you can usually get travel insurance.
+Keep in mind that the conditions for obtaining travel insurance may vary from one insurance company to another.

 Returning to the Netherlands

-When you return to the Netherlands, you must report this to the municipality or the municipal reception centre where you are staying.
-If you fail to report your departure or if you were away for more than 28 days and lost your place in a reception centre and your living allowance as a result, an assessment first needs to be performed to check whether you still comply with the applicable rules at the time of your return.
+When you return to the Netherlands, you must report this to the municipality or the reception centre where you are staying.
+If you fail to report your departure or if you were away for more than 28 days and lost your place in a reception centre and living allowance as a result, an assessment first needs to be performed to check whether you still comply with the applicable rules at the time of your return.
 If you do, you will again be entitled to a place in a reception centre and the other provisions, such as the living allowance.

 Travelling outside the European Union